najibghadri/redux-dunk/README.md

 ## Api Reference

+**Effect creators**
+- EffectCreator(effectCreator) - easily create an effect creator, shape: `(...extraParams) => async ({ dispatch, getState }) => any`
 - Effect(effect) - let's you easily create an effect, shape: ` async ({ dispatch, getState }) => any`

-- EffectCreator(effectCreator) - easily create an effect creator, shape: `(...extraParams) => async ({ dispatch, getState }) => any`
+You use can use Effect(...) to create your effect if it has no parameters, and EffectCreator if there are parameters.
+To avoid confusion when working in team it may be better to enforce using EffectCreator only, however accidental calls are not possible since

+When you use these you get the following Monadic api with Effects **Effect Api**
+- then
+- catch
+- fold

+**Effect composers:**
-Effect composers, creation helpers.
-All of these return an Effect so you can compose them.
+Each of these return an Effect so you can compose them.
 - Delay(ms, effect) - run effect after ms delay
 - Sequence(…effects) - run effects in order waiting for promise to resolve. if one fails the effect fails
 - Par(…effects) - same as dunk(state, …effects), starts running effects parallelly